brtiberio/novatel_OEM4_python/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to NovatleOEM4 GPS Library's documentation!
+Welcome to NovatelOEM4 GPS Library's documentation!
 ===================================================

-:Date: 28 Dec 2016
+:Date: 24 Jul 2018

-:Version: 0.3
+:Version: 0.4

 :Author: Bruno Tibério